nejk/oda-dialog-code-visual-helper/README.md

 ![Follow transition](images/follow-transition.png)

-- Tracks visited states and shows them as a breadcrumb trail in the status bar and lets you quickly go back to previous states
+- Tracks visited states and shows them as a breadcrumb trail in the status bar and lets you quickly backtrack to previous states

 ![Backtrack](images/breadcrumbs-statusbar.png)